My Latin Life here to give you some insight into the cost of living in Latin America.

 Santiago = $2300.00

-My fast and loose calculations here are based on the assumption that you will be putting 33% of your monthly earnings toward rent.
+My fast and loose calculations here are based on the assumption that you will be putting 33% or less of your monthly earnings toward rent.

 It should never been less than this.